-- Residential aged and disability care residents*
+- Residents and staff at aged and disability residential care facilities

-* Commonwealth Government will manage these vaccinations
+The Australian Government will manage these vaccinations

-People eligible for a vaccine in phase 1A are being contacted directly to make an appointment to receive the vaccine.
+People eligible for a vaccine in phase 1a are being contacted directly to make an appointment to receive the vaccine.

-Vaccine information and consent
+Vaccine information and consent form

 Before being vaccinated you will be provided with information about the vaccine and will need to sign a consent form, just like with other vaccinations you have received.